Find Out The Truth About Merle Pomeranians: What’s a Merle Pomeranian?

 The ANKC, the English Kennel Club, and the FCI have all taken positions against Merle Pomeranians by not permitting such dogs to be registered.
 This joint undertaking is laudable, considering the number of potential risks to the Pomeranian breed’s health and doubts about their parentage.

-A serious health controversy surrounds all merle dogs, so no owner should consider it lightly.
+All merle dogs are subject to serious health controversy, so no owner should consider them lightly.
 Any dog with merle attributes has an extremely high potential of being blind and/or deaf when first born.

 Others might not be born with such isolating conditions but may face these down the track.
 A blue merle Pomeranian can also have reproductive problems and heart and skeletal troubles.